 About the GMF Council

-The GMF Council is comprised of 15 members.
-One-third of the members are Government of Canada representatives, one-third are municipal elected officials, and one-third are outside members, including representatives from the public, academic, environment and private sectors.
-Council members are recognized as leaders in the federal, municipal and environmental sectors, and innovators and champions of environmental sustainability.
-FCM strives to ensure diversity in gender, regions and community sizes among GMF Council members.
+The Green Municipal Fund (GMF) Council is comprised of 15 members.
+One-third of the members are Government of Canada representatives, one-third are elected municipal officials, and one-third are members from the public, academic, environment and private sectors.
+GMF Council members are recognized as leaders in the federal, municipal and environmental sectors, and are innovators and champions of environmental sustainability.
+FCM strives to ensure diversity in gender, ethnicity, regions and community sizes among GMF Council members.

 Why serve on the GMF Council?